You’ve made the decision – you’re bound for NorQuest College. This process will take you from your decision to Day 1 at school.

 In person: 10215 108 Street NW, Edmonton (Downtown campus) or at any of our regional campus locations (see Campuses & Maps for information on locations).

-For information about this, contact your student navigator.
+For more information, contact your student navigator.

 1. Apply, pay the application fee, and submit the admission requirements.

 2. We acknowledge your application.